Curtis W. Harris

-Curtis West Harris (July 1, 1924 – December 10, 2017) was an African-American minister, civil rights activist, and politician in Virginia.
-He moved to Hopewell, Virginia with his family in 1928 where he grew into manhood.
-Harris married Ruth Jones of Hopewell on February 20, 1946, and they had six children.
-His loving wife of 65 years, died on May 22, 2011 and his son, Kenneth, died on March 2, 2019.
-The "Harris Connection," as the family fondly calls itself, includes Harris' five children---Curtis Jr., Michael, Joanne, Karen, and Michelle as well as two daughters-in-law, one son-in-law, 19 grandchildren, 28 great grandchildren, and six great-great grandchildren.
+Curtis West Harris (July 1, 1924 – December 10, 2017) was an African-American minister, civil rights activist, and politician in Virginia, United States.
+Harris became the first African-American mayor of Hopewell, Virginia and was the recipient of numerous awards and honors.

 Civil rights work

-Harris' civil rights work began in 1950 with his stint as president of the Hopewell chapter of the National Association for the Advancement of Colored People (NAACP).
-In 1960, he was arrested and sentenced to 60 days in jail for his role in a sit-in staged at segregated Georges' Drugstore in Hopewell.
+Harris moved to Hopewell, Virginia with his family in 1928, and in 1946 married Ruth Jones of Hopewell with whom he had six children.
+His civil rights work began in 1950 with his stint as president of the Hopewell chapter of the National Association for the Advancement of Colored People (NAACP).
+In 1960, he was arrested and sentenced to 60 days in jail for his role in a sit-in staged at the segregated George's Drugstore in Hopewell.
 Later that year, he initiated a protest against the city's segregated swimming pool that culminated in the closure of the pool.
-In 1966, Harris led a peaceful demonstration to dissuade the city from building a landfill in Rosedale, a Hopewell African American community; and was confronted by the Ku Klux Klan on the steps of city hall.
-Harris was arrested 13 times for civil disobedience during his years of involvement in the Civil Rights Movement and received death threats, as well as an effort to firebomb his home.
+In 1966, Harris led a peaceful demonstration to dissuade the city from building a landfill in Rosedale, an African American community.
+He was confronted by the Ku Klux Klan on the steps of city hall.
+Harris was arrested 13 times for civil disobedience during his years of involvement in the Civil Rights Movement and received death threats as well as an effort to firebomb his home.